tbquann/qe-xsede/README.md

 4) GCC Ver.
 4.8.5 + MPICH Ver.
 2.3
 5) GCC Ver.
 4.8.5 + OPENPI Ver.
 2.1.2

+Makefile and make.inc file can be found under install folder.

 Compiling QE for Bridges regular memory nodes
 In this